MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribbongallery-class.md

 ```

 ### Parameters
- [in] *imagesPalette*
+*imagesPalette*<br/>
- Specifies the image list that contains the icons to appear on the gallery.
+[in] Specifies the image list that contains the icons to appear on the gallery.

- [in] *uiImagesPaletteResID*
+*uiImagesPaletteResID*<br/>
- Specifies the resource ID of the image list that contains the icons to appear on the gallery.
+[in] Specifies the resource ID of the image list that contains the icons to appear on the gallery.

- [in] *cxPaletteImage*
+*cxPaletteImage*<br/>
- Specifies the width, in pixels, of an image on the gallery.
+[in] Specifies the width, in pixels, of an image on the gallery.

 ### Remarks